itstommymorgan/vim_config/README.markdown

 OS X, there might be some useful or otherwise interesting ideas in this config.

+The master branch is considered 'stable' - I play around with stuff I'm not sure I like in the 'experimental' branch, so be sure to look there too if you're just trawling for config ideas.

 ## NEWBIE-FRIENDLY ##

 This config is written to be newbie-friendly - basically, when I introduce